 Specific conservation and mitigation measures would be implemented during the finalization of engineering and design plans and construction to minimize erosion and overall habitat impacts.
-To the extent possible, this alternative would utilize existing disturbed areas (i.e., location of pickleball court features).
+To the extent possible, this alternative would utilize existing disturbed areas (i.e., location of pickleball court features and siting the enhanced playground within the existing playground footprint).
 These would include following established BMPs for construction activities such as the implementation of an erosion control and stormwater management plan, the installation of sediment traps prior to commencement of construction activities, and ongoing construction monitoring to ensure compliance.